-Books make great gifts.
-They provide hours of entertainment.
+Books are the perfect gifts.
+They provide hours of entertainment on long winter nights.
 They’re easy to wrap.
-And you can borrow them and read them yourself in January if you play your cards right.
+And you if you play your cards right you can borrow them back and read them yourself in January.

-The shelves at Next Chapter Booksellers are packed with great new books.
-Come in today while the selection is at its largest, and we’ll help you find a great book for everyone this holiday season.
+The shelves at Next Chapter Booksellers are packed with great new books and our selection is at its largest during the holiday season.

-David Enyeart has worked in the book industry for more than 25 years and is the manager of the Next Chapter Booksellers in St. Paul.
+David Enyeart has been in the book industry for more than 25 years and is the manager of Next Chapter Booksellers in St. Paul.